Benjamin Fitzpatrick: Early life

 Fitzpatrick helped his brothers manage the land they owned on the Alabama River and served as deputy under the first sheriff of Autauga County.
-He worked in the law office of Nimrod E. Benson before he was admitted to the bar.
+He worked and studied law in the law office of Nimrod E. Benson, who was the mayor of Montgomery, and he was admitted to the bar in 1821 at the age of 19.
+Shortly thereafter, he was elected to be solicitor of the Montgomery circuit; he was reelected to the position in 1825, defeating Samuel W. Mardis.
+In 1823, he established a law practice in Montgomery.